redshifter/tribes2works/README.md

 I added PowerShell build commands for some reason.

-You can directly download the VL2 from those folders.
+You can directly download the VL2 from those folders, or look at the code directly.